 If I were to ask another human, ‘Do you have an owner?’ they would look at me as if I had taken leave of my senses.
 No one ‘owns’ another person and we are all in no doubt that the concept of ‘owning’ other humans is a euphemism for enslavement.
 Whilst most of us are aware that slavery still exists in certain quarters, it is certainly illegal and is justly regarded as a contemptible practice.

 Not so when it comes to members of other species.
 Many still talk in terms of ‘owning’ ‘pets’, and do not challenge the concept of ‘owning’ other sentient individuals and their lives.
-True, this reflects their legal status as property, but by far the majority of humans – and particularly those that share their homes with companion animals – recognise that animals are self-aware beings who experience thoughts and a similar emotional range to ourselves.
+True, this reflects their legal status as property, but by far the majority of humans – and particularly those that share their homes with nonhuman family members – recognise that animals are self-aware beings who experience thoughts and a similar emotional range to ourselves.
 Many are also aware that this archaic legal status as property is increasingly being challenged by scientists, philosophers and legal experts.

 The things that other people do

-We must remember that for our companions, these are the only lives they have; utterly unique, precious lives, lives they experience through their senses and emotions, through their interactions with others and through their environment.
+We must remember that for our nonhuman family, these are the only lives they have; utterly unique, precious lives, lives they experience through their senses and emotions, through their interactions with others and through their environment.
 Their lives matter to them.
 Their lives have a meaning and a purpose, as does the life of each of us.
 They are not toys, playthings or accessories except within the complex and self-serving fantasies of justification that we have created in order to excuse the senseless atrocities we inflict on other species.

-Most will agree that the statistics relating to abandoned companions are shocking, but many staunchly defend the institution of ‘pet ownership’, and their own status as ‘pet owners’ using common arguments/ justifications/ excuses along the lines of, ‘not every pet is treated badly’, ‘my pets love me as much as I love them’.
+Most will agree that the statistics relating to abandoned individuals are shocking, but many staunchly defend the institution of ‘pet ownership’, and their own status as ‘pet owners’ using common arguments/ justifications/ excuses along the lines of, ‘not every pet is treated badly’, ‘my pets love me as much as I love them’.

 A frequent assertion is, ‘I love my cat/dog/horse like family’.
 This takes no cognisance of the fact we buy and sell ‘pets’, even offer them to others for free – that’s not how anyone that I know treats their family members.